It doesn’t matter how you call it! If you have one bowl, some apples and a grater you can make this easy apple crumble pie (or cake) in no time!

 - In the same bowl (without cleaning it, it doesn’t matter) shred the apples, using the side of your grater with the big holes.
 I leave the skin on, but you can peel them if you want.
 During this process, drizzle them now and then with some lemon juice.

 When you finish shredding them, squish them between your hands to get rid of the excess juices.
 Add the sugar and cinnamon and mix well.
 This will bring out some more juices, but that’s OK.

 - Fill the pan with the apples and juices.

 Take the rest of the dough from the refrigerator and crumble it with your hands over the filling.
 Some crumbs will be big and others smaller.
 That’s the beauty of it!

 - Bake for 50 – 60 minutes or until golden on top.

-- Cool and sprinkle with some powdered sugar.
+Cool and sprinkle with some powdered sugar and cinnamon.

 Make sure to also check these white chocolate and apple crumble muffins!